-The applicant must prove that he or she has acquired the property with a ‘Certification of ownership and charges’ corresponding to the property, which is issued by the Land Registry.
+The applicant must prove that he or she has acquired the property in Spain with a ‘Certification of ownership and charges’ corresponding to the property, which is issued by the Land Registry.

 This certification will include the acquisition price.
-Alternatively, it can be proven by providing the corresponding Purchase Sale Public Deed.
+Alternatively, it can be proven by providing the corresponding Purchase Sale Public Deed in Spain.

 The investment on a property of €500,000 has to be free of all charges or encumbrances.
 The part of the investment that exceeds the mentioned amount may be subject to a charge or tax.

-The residence visa for investors will last for one year.
+The residence visa for investors will last for two years in Spain.

 Spanish residency permit for investors.

-The applicant must prove that the investor owns the property for the minimum amount of €500,000 per applicant.
+The applicant must prove that the investor owns the property for the minimum amount of €500,000 per applicant in Spain.
 In order to do this, a ‘Certification of ownership and charges’ issued by the Land Registry corresponding to the property must be provided.
-In addition, it must be dated within 90 days prior to the submission of the application.
+In addition, it must be dated within 90 days prior to the submission of the application in Spain.

 If the investment is carried out by a marriage under a system of ‘common assets’ or similar, and the amount does not double the aforementioned €500,000, it will be considered as made by one of the spouses.
-The other spouse may apply for a residence permit as a family member.
+The other spouse may apply for a residence permit as a family member in Spain.

-The initial residence permit for investors will last for two years.
+The initial residence permit for investors will last for one years in Spain.

-Once said period has expired, foreign investors who are interested in residing in Spain for a longer period may request a renewal of the residence permit for successive periods of five years, as long as the conditions that generated the right are maintained.
+Once said period has expired, foreign investors who are interested in residing in Spain for a longer period may request a renewal of the residence permit for successive periods of five years, as long as the conditions that generated the right are maintained in Spain.